c42f/ResourceContexts.jl/README.md

 For example,
 * Open file handles
 * Temporary files and directories
-* Background `Task`s for managing IO
+* Background `Task`s
 * Many other things which are currently handled with `do`-blocks.

+The `@!` macro calls or defines "context functions" — functions which take an `AbstractContext` as the first argument and associate any resources with that context.
+This package provides context-based overrides for `Base` functions including `open`, `mktemp`, `mktempdir`, `cd` and others.

-The `@!` macro calls a function and associates any resources created inside it with the "current context" as created by the `@context` macro.
-When a `@context` block exits, all cleanup code associated with the registered resources is run immediately.
+The `@context` macro associates a context with the current code block which will be passed to any context functions invoked with `@!`.
+When a `@context` block exits the cleanup code associated with the context runs.

 The `@defer` macro defers an arbitrary cleanup expression to the end of the current `@context`.